-Tyler is a Lead Mentor at AIM House, a Manifest Community Mentor, and assists in the management of the community housing.
-Originally from Boulder, Colorado, Tyler received his Bachelor of Arts in Psychology from the University of Colorado Boulder in 2011.
-He is training to become a Certified Addiction Counselor (CAC) through the Addiction Studies Program at Metro State University of Denver.
+Tyler is a Lead Mentor and Operations Manager at AIM House.
+Originally from Boulder, Colorado, he received his Bachelor of Arts in Psychology from the University of Colorado Boulder in 2011.
+In 2016 he completed his Certified Addiction Counselor training through the Addiction Studies Program at Metro State University of Denver.
+Tyler is currently a Registered Psychotherapist, Colorado Peer and Family Specialist, and National Certified Peer Recovery Support Specialist.

 Tyler’s favorite part of working at AIM House is providing young adults with the tools and guidance necessary to taking charge of their own futures.

-In his spare time, Tyler enjoys road cycling, golf, climbing, and attending Colorado sporting events.
+In his spare time, Tyler enjoys road cycling, playing golf, rock climbing, and attending Colorado sporting events.